Essential Oil Perfume Recipes + How to Make Natural Fragrances

 How to Make Essential Oil Perfume Recipes 3 Ways

 Now that you understand the basics behind blending essential oils for custom essential oil perfume recipes, you’re probably wondering how to actually make perfume.
-Obviously you can’t use your essential oil blends neat (or undiluted) on skin.
+Obviously you can’t use your oils neat (or undiluted) on skin.
 This can cause skin sensitivities and irritation and in general is just a terrible practice.
-Therefore, you’ll want to dilute your essential oil blends for your perfume recipes so they’re skin safe.
+Therefore, you’ll want to dilute your essential oils for your perfume recipes so they’re skin safe.

 There are three basic ways to create the perfect essential oil perfume recipes.
-You can make essential oil perfumes using either oil, alcohol or a solid perfume base.
-Before blending your essential oil perfume blend you created with oil or alcohol, you should allow your perfume recipe to first age for two to three weeks in a dark or amber glass bottle.
+You can make essential oil perfumes using alcohol.
+You can also make natural perfumes without alcohol using a carrier oil or a solid perfume base.
+Before blending your essential oil perfume blend you created with oil or alcohol, you should allow your natural perfume essential oil blend to first age for two to three weeks in a dark or amber glass bottle.

 Oil Based Roll On Essential Oil Perfume Recipe